bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 .. figure:: _static/VMs_Details_Tags.png

 CloudStack-UI uses tags very extensively to provide additional UX capabilities.
 Tags are key-value pairs.
-So it makes a kind of a key-value storage for the meta-inforamtion - VM description or group, or user language.
+So it makes a kind of a key-value storage for the meta-information - VM description or group, or a user language.
 The tags used by Cloudstack-UI are system tags.
 They are prefixed with ``csui``.
 You can find the full list of system tags supported by CloudStack-UI at the `page <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_.

 System tags are used to provide functionality from the user interface perspective.
-Changing these tags affects functionality of the application.
+Changing these tags affects the functionality of the application.
 The "Show system tags" checkbox allows to view or hide system tags of the virtual machine.
 Uncheck this box to hide system tags from the list.
 It helps to avoid accidental unwanted changes.
 If a user has disabled displaying of these tags, the system will remember it and next time tags will also be hidden.

 To find the tag you are interested in, please, use the search tool above the tag list.
 You can enter a name or a part of the tag name to distinguish it in the list.